 Online schooling is the best because of the flexibility it offers.
-Small adjustments here and there can help students succeed their courses with flying colors.
+Small adjustments and making a schedule can help students succeed in their courses with flying colors.
 Recognizing a child’s physical, mental and emotional needs can help parents make the most of their child’s education plan.

 Every kid is different.
 Some are night owls, while some others are early birds.
 And the best thing about virtual schooling is the freedom of time.
 So take advantage and plan challenging subjects when your child is most alert.

 For the kids who get bored easily, divide the course.
 You can let them study bite-sized classes at a point, which can mean one class at a time or even half a class.
 This will keep them interested because the subjects will keep changing.
 This technique also makes large tasks seem less daunting.

 There are kids who cannot keep shifting between subjects.
 They find it daunting to grasp new things and ideas again and again.
 For slow shifters, you can create block schedules and let them complete multiple lessons for one course instead of dividing the day into many subjects.
 This makes them comfortable and makes it easy for them to grasp concepts.

 Studying at home can often lead to a lot of energy store up.
 Some kids have become mischievous in order to vent out all that extra energy in them.
 You can make them take subsequent breaks for vigorous physical activity that will not just relax them but will also lead to extended attention span.